 I hope that by now, you all know me well enough to trust that I’m not going to give you a healthy and/or inexpensive meal that feels like you’re wearing a culinary hair shirt, right?
 I don’t do healthy or cheap recipes just to behave.
 I do healthy and inexpensive recipes that taste like you just made a REALLY good decision for dinner and you’re going to be just fine watching that cooking competition on television because you’re full and happy.
 (Can someone please tell me they identify with that line of thinking?)

 This recipe fits the bill in more ways than one.
-Let’s cover the health bases first.
+Let’s cover the health bases first because they’re impressive.

 - Black beans, corn and carrots are in this recipe.
 All three on their own are good for you, but put them together and you have a powerhouse of fiber, protein, vitamin A, carotenoids, antioxidants, alpha- and beta-carotene, phytonutrients, calcium, magnesium and potassium.
 Phew.
 I feel better just typing that.
 In short, it’s heart, eye, digestive, immune and circulatory system approved.
 Beat that.